The Basics of Soundproofing: Sound Insulation & Sound Testing for Part E of the Building Regulations

 Acoustic Mineral Wool

-To ensure your partition floor or wall achieves a good degree of sound insulation, you will need to install a good quality mineral wool between the joists or studwork.
+When soundproofing floors, to ensure your partition floor or wall achieves a good degree of sound insulation, you will need to install a good quality mineral wool between the joists or studwork.
 This needs to be tightly fitted between the framework to ensure a ‘snug’ fit and not have any gaps or voids.
 ALOT of soundproofing and building supplies companies will call any mineral wool ‘Acoustic Mineral Wool’ but to ensure you are getting the best product there is one simple rule.
 If it comes in a roll it is not acoustic!
 (Even if its got acoustic written on it!).
 We specify good quality Acoustic Slab Insulation, such as Rockwool RW45, Rockwool Flexi or Rockwool RW3.
 These mineral wool products come in varying slab sizes and whilst having a higher mass per cubic metre, improving the sound insulation, they are also easy to install and sit snuggly between you joists or studwork.

 One of the key ways to improve the sound insulation of a party floor or wall is to ensure there is adequate mass, this can be done by using one of the higher mass mineral wool products mentioned above.
 There are also a number of Mass Loaded Vinyl products which can be used to apply to floors or walls.
 Finally, using SoundBloc, Duraline or SoundPlank ensures that your plasterboard linings also have the optimum mass.
 It is very challenging to achieve the requirements of Part E of the Building Regulations when using standard 12.5mm plasterboard on your ceiling.